PhoenixBasics/phoenixbasics.github.io/step3addcategory.md

 ### Add a Context

+(Use `git checkout 3b.add_a_context` to catch up with the class)

-Create a new file called `lib/fawkes/schedule/schedule.ex`.
+Create a context in a file called `lib/fawkes/schedule/schedule.ex`.
 Add the following code to the file:

 ```
 defmodule Fawkes.Schedule do